YolandaAtwood/TopAnimeStream/README.md

 TopAnimeStream
 ========

+Holla anime lovers or I’d rather say Otaku buddies!
+I sum up a stream for all of us.
+I have been watching these anime online and change the team a little bit for streaming.
+I know everyone is crazy about watching anime online rather than downloading it – yeah it’s free!

+Don’t bother to download paid anime anymore – You can watch your top anime stream here – NOW!

+Oppps..
+I’ve been watching these anime lately:
+Free
+Genesis of Aquarion and
+Angel beats

 TopAnimeStream App stream anime & cartoons from popular video streaming sites.
 Works on major pc platform like Windows, Linux & Mac.
-You can currently watch anime in english, spanish or french.
+You can currently watch anime in english, spanish or french or other languages on [the website](http://www.cheapmovingcompanies.co/california)

 TopAnimeStream App is currently in `beta`